Docusign placeholders

 Kyloe AwesomeDocs offers the functionality to send generated AwesomeDocs documents out for signing and/or updating included forms via Docusign.

-The Docusign placeholders are entered in exactly the same way as a but are of a different syntax, and uses two underscore characters before and after the placeholder tag:
+The Docusign placeholders are entered in exactly the same way as a merge field in word but are of a different syntax, and uses two underscore characters before and after the placeholder tag:

-Tip: For visibility, you can in a Word document.
+Tip: For visibility, you can highlight the merge fields in a Word document.

 Standard Docusign signing placeholders